joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 You're reading the report atm!
-Here is a link to my [project code](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_model_4.ipynb)
+Here is a link to my final [project code](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_model_5.ipynb)

+This repository contains a few more notebooks and links to them that cover certain versions of the model used in this writeup.
+Most of the writeup pertains to the latest version linked to previsouly.
+I'll refer to older versions when needed, e.g to cover improvements and comparisons.

 ## Exploratory Data Analysis